 The control register is used to select the analog input channel, analog input configuration, reference, coding, and power mode.
-The control register is a write only, 12-bit register.
-Data loaded on the DIN line corresponds to the AD7321 configuration for the next conversion.
-Data should be loaded into the control register after the range register has been initialized.
-The bit functions of the control register are shown in Table 9 (the power-up status of all bits is 0).
+The control register is a write-only, 12-bit register.
+Data loaded on the DIN line corresponds to the AD7323 configuration for the next conversion.
+If the sequence register is being used, data should be loaded into the control register after the range register and the sequence register have been initialized.
+The bit functions of the control register are shown in Table 9 (the powerup status of all bits is 0).